-(The long and confusing version) - For the short version click on to Band info
+History (The long and confusing version) For the short version click on to Band info

-Egypt's original line-up first got together in a squat in Shepherds Bush, London in late 1987, but the story really begins a few weeks before when ex-Groundhogs bass player Alan Fish and ex-Jethro Tull drummer Clive Bunker were asked to record the very first album release (literally serial number 001) for the then fledgling record label HTD Records (HTD are now Talking Elephant Records and deal with Wishbone Ash, Fairport Convention, Ritchie Blackmore, Steven Stills, etc).
-Also included was guitarist Don Greer (ex-Bachman Turner Overdrive and others).
+Egypt's original line-up first got together in a squat in Shepherds Bush, London in late 1987, but the story really begins a few weeks before when ex-Groundhogs bass player Alan Fish and ex-Jethro Tull drummer Clive Bunker were asked to record the very first album release (literally serial number 001) for the then fledgling record label HTD Records.
+HTD are now Talking Elephant Records who are primarily a re-issue label specialising in music from the 70's, such as Wishbone Ash, Fairport Convention, etc. Also included was guitarist Don Greer (ex-Bachman Turner Overdrive and others).

 Egypt's original drummer Peter Chichon had recently been drumming for infamous London trash/glam rockers The Gunslingers and had already played in several bands with guitarist Eric Chipulina, who joined up after playing the Benny Hill theme tune (!?) at an impromptu audition at the aforementioned Shepherds Bush squat.
 Eric had until that time been gigging around London with Periphery (with Bill Kruse and Francis Pecino).
 Finally, on vocals came in Ryka who had previously been in Shattered (with Peter Chichon) & Valhalla (UK).
 This line-up barely stuck together long enough to record the first album, produced by NWOBHM pioneer Paul Samson (RIP) in 1988 and do a couple of brief UK tours of mostly smaller hall and club venues.